 When what is involved are occasional illnesses in otherwise healthy children, BUMM will accept children up to the age of twelve months.

-The national dental service is the dental care which the county council operates.
-The national dental service must provide regular and comprehensive dental care for all children and young people to and including the year they reach 21.
+Folktandvården (the Public Dental Service) is a regional dental care service.
+Its task is to provide regular and comprehensive dental care to all children and young people until the year they turn 21.

 Brushing children's teeth